-When faced with a talent shortage when hiring for manufacturing, you may need to change your approach and hire people for their have core characteristics, rather than just look for experience with a particular task.
+When faced with a talent shortage when hiring manufacturing workers, you may need to change your approach and hire people for their core characteristics, rather than just look for experience with a particular task.
 As long as someone has a solid foundation and strong work ethic, there is plenty of potential to work with.
 In fact, it’s much easier to train someone to perform a technical job than it is to train them in how to fit into the company culture.

-For those individuals who may be lacking some skills, it can be worth the investment to train them on how to do specific tasks.
+For those individuals who may be lacking some skills, it can be worth the investment to create a training program on how to do specific tasks.
 Whether it’s an entry-level training program that lasts a couple of weeks or a full-fledged apprenticeship program, upskilling new hires is a great way to expand your talent pool.

 Once you are providing opportunities for workers to enhance their skills set or advance up the job ladder, be sure to mention that in your job listings and on your career pages.